-The Columbia Journalism Review is seeking freelance regional correspondents to join its United States Project, which aims to support accountability journalism in local markets around the country by offering intelligent criticism of media coverage, fostering dialogue among journalists, and delivering original reporting on local and statewide news organizations.
+The Columbia Journalism Review is seeking a Chicago-based correspondent to join its United States Project, which aims to support accountability journalism in local markets around the country by offering intelligent criticism of media coverage, fostering dialogue among journalists, and delivering original reporting on local and statewide news organizations.

-The project will monitor coverage of a variety of policy and political stories, from state tax and regulatory policy to healthcare reform to the 2014 elections, and will report on a wide range of media outlets that produce that coverage: broadcast, newspaper, and digital-startup; public, nonprofit, and for-profit.
-A substantial new focus of the project this year is press freedom, transparency, and First Amendment concerns related to local journalism.
-An archive of our work to date is at cjr.org/united_states_project.
+The project monitors coverage of a variety of policy and political stories, from state and local government to police conduct to healthcare reform to elections, and reports on a wide range of media outlets that produce that coverage: broadcast, newspaper, and digital-startup; public, nonprofit, and for-profit.
+A substantial focus of the project is press freedom, transparency, and First Amendment concerns related to local journalism.
+An archive of our work is at cjr.org/united_states_project.

 This is an ongoing freelance position that pays $1500/month.
-Editors anticipate each correspondent will devote an average of 10-15 hours per week to the project, on a flexible schedule.
-The project is grant-supported and funded for up to two years beginning March 2014.
+Editors anticipate the correspondent will devote an average of 10-15 hours per week to the project, on a flexible schedule.

 We’re seeking candidates who will bring an active social media presence, demonstrated reporting skills, and a high degree of energy and enthusiasm for the project’s mission.
 If this sounds like you, send a resume and cover letter to email@example.com.
-In your cover letter, please propose the region you would cover, explain why it’s a compelling fit for the project, and briefly outline two stories you would cover.
+In your cover letter, please briefly outline two stories you would cover.